© 2017 Leo Salomaa

 Weapon profiles describe how much a weapon costs, how many attack dice the weapon gives and what abilities it has.
 Many firearms have “While activated:” before their special rule.
 This simply means that the rule only works when the model is activated.

-Light weapons are good sidearms as they allow moving and shooting as a single reaction.
+Pistols are good sidearms as they allow moving and shooting as a single reaction.
 This can be used both offensively or defensively.

 AutopistolA × 3 gc